Speaker: Pathways to Purpose

 Melton Classes

-Our Purpose: Melton engages learners in a life-enhancing study of Jewish texts and ideas that nurtures and deepens Jewish community worldwide.
+Melton engages learners in a life-enhancing study of Jewish texts and ideas that nurtures and deepens Jewish community worldwide.

-If you have questions, please email Pamela Rooks, Conejo/West Valley Director by clicking here.
+Join us and be part of a vibrant, worldwide movement of Jewish learners.
+If you have questions, please email Pamela Rooks, Conejo/West Valley Director here >>.

 Rabbi Lotker – Shine a Light on Antisemitism